scp756-221/course-site/docs/a6/page.md

 ## Use three sessions to observe the performance

 You will need two more terminal windows into this EC2 instance.
-In two other windows, run the same `esshn NAME ec2-user` you ran above.
+In two other windows, run the same `essh NAME` you ran above.
 In one window run `top`, in the other run `nvidia-smi dmon -s um`.
 Arrange the windows
 with the training run in the largest window and performance monitors